bouwehand/ChocolateFactory/README.md

 @autor       Bastiaan Jeroen Ouwehand <b.j.ouwehand@gmail.com>
 @version     0.1.0

-Realy simple Framework.
+Really simple Framework.
 I develop while programing.
 Each time I think, would it not be cool if... and then i add

 I say never be complete
 evolve
 and let the chips fall where they may

-CLI
+Cli
 ---
 configure cli script in json file of the module
 `